Essie and I were having a typical chika session over canton in college when she started talking about this guy Carlo from our org.

 She was definitely one of mine.

-The feature image is a sketch I drew on a Sunday afternoon while drinking beer and listening to Pure Heroine.
+I drew the featured image on a Sunday afternoon while drinking beer and listening to Pure Heroine.
 The girl on the image was roughly patterned after this.